zvolin/go-libp2p/p2p/host/resource-manager/README.md

 The transient scope effectively represents a DMZ (DeMilitarized Zone), where resource usage can be accounted for connections and streams that are not fully established.

+### The Allowlist System Scope

+Same as the normal system scope above, but is used if the normal system scope is already at its limits and the resource is from an allowlisted peer.
+See [Allowlisting multiaddrs to mitigate eclipse attacks](#allowlisting-multiaddrs-to-mitigate-eclipse-attacks) see for more information.

+### The Allowlist Transient Scope

+Same as the normal transient scope above, but is used if the normal transient scope is already at its limits and the resource is from an allowlisted peer.
+See [Allowlisting multiaddrs to mitigate eclipse attacks](#allowlisting-multiaddrs-to-mitigate-eclipse-attacks) see for more information.

 ### Service Scopes